Education & Credentialing

 CAI Board Leader Certificate

-If you live in a condominium, homeowners association, or housing cooperative, you know how important it is to have an effective governing board of directors.Â
+An informed board is an effective board!
+If you live in a condominium, homeowners association, or housing cooperative, you know how important it is to have an effective governing board of directors.
+The CAI Board Leader Certificate provides a foundation for effective community association board leadership, whether you are an experienced board member or just thinking about getting involved.

 - Association governance structure